HectorRDB/dbgwas/README.md

 A detailed description of the output can be found in section 6 of the supplementary material of our paper.

-# DBGWAS in a nutshell
+# DBGWAS in a nutshell - running the tool in one example

 For a quick example on how DBGWAS works, we provide the output obtained from 282 bacterial genomes along with their drug (amikacin) resistance/sensitivity